sergey-sw/raft-playground/README.md

 ### Summary of the leader election demo

 In this simplified example you learned the basics of the leader election process in Raft.
+Let's review it:

 Nodes promote themselves from `follower` to `candidate` role and try to win the election.